-As CBD becomes more mainstream, researchers are increasingly interested in CBD’s broader therapeutic application, including its use in treating anxiety and panic attacks.
+As CBD becomes more mainstream, researchers are increasingly interested in CBD’s broader therapeutic application, including its use in treating anxiety, depression, and panic attacks.

 Anxiety disorders are the most prevalent mental health conditions in the United States, and mounting anecdotal and clinical evidence is revealing CBD’s anxiolytic properties.

 While it’s easy to zero in on CBD’s immense potential, it’s also important to remember that CBD research is relatively new and medical studies are hamstrung by federal regulations, cost barriers, and restrictions on clinical testing.

 This guide will help shed light on what we currently know about CBD and anxiety and offer findings from peer-reviewed journals.
 It will also present common side effects associated with CBD, highlight the patchwork of laws across the country, and present some key takeaways to help you make an informed decision about using CBD as a treatment for anxiety.

 The American Psychiatry Association (APA) defines anxiety disorders as excessive anticipation of a future concern, exhibited through muscle tension, increased heart rate, irritability, avoidance behaviors, etc.